derekmiranda/jsdoc-package-tag/README.md

 ## Installation

-Install with `npm install --save-dev jsdoc-package-tag`
+Install with `npm install --save-dev jsdoc-npmpackage-tag`

 Add this to your JsDoc configuration by placing it in your array of plugins: